 Watch: Tesla Model S Plaid beats Porsche Taycan Turbo, sets new speed record

-Watch: Tesla Model S Plaid beats Porsche Taycan Turbo, sets new speed record2 min read .
-Updated: 10 Sep 2021, 12:03 PM IST
+Watch: Tesla Model S Plaid beats Porsche Taycan Turbo, sets new speed record

 Tesla CEO Elon Musk said that the standard Model S Plaid bettered Porsche Taycan Turbo's speed record at the Nurburgring circuit by 12 seconds and became the fastest electric sedan to run on the track.